-After a theft, was an Equipment Inventory Change/Deletion Request, Form T-64 (or campus equipment status change form), and a copy of the police report sent to the campus/institute chief business officer or designee?
+After theft, was an Equipment Inventory Change/Deletion Request, Form T-64 (or campus equipment status change form), and a copy of the police report sent to the campus/institute chief business officer or designee?
+Or was the Equipment record updated through IRIS transaction code ZAM_ASSET_CHANGE (with a copy of police report attached)?